TV screen shot of China's robotic lunar probe Chang'e-4 landing on the far side of the moon on January 3, 2019.

 China’s space program is, on paper, a peaceful endeavor to advance mankind’s progress, from insight into the origins of the universe to the potential of future human colonization of the moon.
 Equipped with scientific payloads from the Netherlands, Germany, Sweden and other countries, the Chang'e 4 mission hit headlines for sending silkworms, cotton and potato seeds to the moon’s dark side.

 Central to China’s space rhetoric is an emphasis on international collaboration.
 As the United States banned taikonauts from working with NASA and, consequently, with the International Space Station (ISS), China pushed back by pledging to open its own space station scheduled for 2022 to all UN member states.
-In Asia, China has backed the creation of a new regional institution, the Asia Pacific Space Cooperation Organization (APSCO).
+In Asia, China has backed the creation of a new regional institution, the Asia Pacific Space Cooperation Organization (APSCO)

 The primary focus of China’s space outreach on earth is in the developing world.
 Besides tapping into a multibillion market, China seeks to cement ties with selected countries through space diplomacy.
 Beijing has sold low-cost commercial satellites to several countries, such as Brazil, Nigeria and Pakistan, and offered a dozen others money, training and technology to launch their own.
 In Venezuela, some 145 million USD in space assistance was granted in exchange for natural resources.